 Keep the microphone near the source

-Position the microphone close to the area where you need live transcribe, such as on the television stand or in the center of the table during group sessions.
+Position the microphone close to where you need live transcribe, such as on the television stand or in the center of the table during group sessions.
 The screen settings in Live Transcribe can be adjusted with a larger font size for easier viewing from a distance.
-To adjust the font size, first click on ‘Style’ as seen below:
+To change the font size, first click on ‘Style’ as seen below:

 Screenshot of Nagish Live Transcribe settings